 Bob: It gets better.
 Under "Special Skills" it lists creating, forgiving, teaching, admonishing, discipling, and healing.

 Ellen: You've got to be kidding.
 This guy is arrogant.

 Bob: You haven't heard the half of it.
 As always, we did a background check on all applicants and you won't believe what we found.
 The guy has had numerous complaints against him for such things as disturbing the peace and violence.

 Ellen: Wait!
 He's violent?

 Bob: Oh yeah!
 He trashed one religious institution when he went in there and turned over some tables.
 Then he attacked everyone by swinging something, a whip I think, and chased them away while he was yelling at them.
 There were huge complaints about him most everywhere he went.
 Oh, I almost forgot.
 His so-called disciples were doing the same thing.
 They're just like him, causing problems wherever they go!
 Apparently, they are against a lot of preachers.
 It's a real problem.

 Ellen: And this guy wants to work here?
 Like that's going to happen.

 Bob: Okay, so we contacted some places where he's been and they said he's friends with some pretty bad people and that has a foul mouth.

 Bob: Yeah.
-There are a bunch of reports of him hanging around drunkards, prostitutes, drug adicts, and gluttons.
-And get this, apparently he calls people names like hypocrite, being full of dead bones, vipers, that they are of the devil, and stuff like that.
+There are a bunch of reports of him hanging around drunkards, prostitutes, drug addicts, and gluttons.
+And get this, apparently, he calls people names like hypocrite, being full of dead bones, vipers, that they are of the devil, and stuff like that.
 This guy is a complete lunatic.

 Ellen: Seven churches?
 What?
-Is this guy desparate for a job?
+Is this guy desperate for a job?